-As of January 2017, there are currently 408 active E-175 aircraft in service with 19 operators.
-Since the start of the E-175's production run, Embraer has received 499 total orders for the aircraft.
-Both of these numbers are slightly higher than the E-175's main competitor, the CRJ-900.
+As of January 2017, there are currently 408 active E175 aircraft in service with 19 operators.
+Since the start of the E175's production run, Embraer has received 499 total orders for the aircraft.
+While the E175's main competitor, the CRJ-900, has received a comparable 435 orders, the majority of orders in the past few years have fallen in favor the E175.
+This can be attributed to the addition of winglets, a modified aerodynamic airframe, and engine upgrades adding significant fuel burn efficiency over the CRJ-900.
+Even in a low fuel price environment, favor has continued to fall towards Embraer.